-- Set thermostat to positive "OFF" position.
-(Move "OFF" lever on bottom of thermostat to "OFF" position.) - 2.
+- 1. Set thermostat switch to "OFF" position. - 2.
 Close LP tank valve.

 Humidity and Condensation

 Fogging may appear on the windows when there is excessive humidity inside the coach.
 In extremely cold weather this can become frost or even ice.
 To help reduce excess moisture, partially open a window or roof vent.
 Operating the range hood vent or powered roof vents will also help.